-Do I Want to Be a Dental Hygienist Instructor?
+Should I Become a Dental Hygienist Instructor?

-Dental hygienist instructors train new hygienists at universities, community colleges and other technical academic institutions.
-In classrooms and lab settings they instruct students in techniques to remove stains and tartar, apply sealants and fluorides, take and develop x rays, teach oral care to patients and track patient care and treatment plans.
+Dental hygienist instructors train new hygienists at universities, community colleges and other technical institutions.
+In classrooms and lab settings, they instruct students in techniques to remove stains and tartar, apply sealants and fluorides, take and develop x rays, teach oral care to patients and track patient care and treatment plans.
 Some classes might be offered during evenings and weekends.

 |Degree Field||Dental hygiene|

 |Licensure and Certification||Dental hygiene license required; CPR certification needed|

 |Key Skills||Interpersonal, dexterity and detail-oriented skills, compassion, physical stamina|